skotagiri95/Election_Analysis/README.md

 2)There were 369711 votes cast in the election

-3)The candidate were:
+3)The candidate were: Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane

-  a)Charles Casper Stockham

-  b)Diana DeGette

-  c)Raymon Anthony Doane

 4) The candidate results were